juamms/packtpub-free-ebook/README.md

 This is a simple bot that sends [PacktPub's](https://www.packtpub.com) current [free ebook offer](https://www.packtpub.com/packt/offers/free-learning) to a [Telegram](https://telegram.org) chat.

+## Building

+On unix based systems, run `./build.sh` on the root of the project.

 ## Instalation

 This bot expects a `config.json` file to be present at the same directory as itself, with the following contents: